nicolasvergoz/Promotable-iOS-SDK/README.md

 ### Key Features

-- Remote configuration of campaigns and promotions through a structured JSON format
+- Remote configuration of promotions through a structured JSON format
 - Targeting support by platform and language
 - Weighted display logic for balanced promotion visibility
 - Impression tracking and display rules